 The weakest links in the cooling system chain are the radiator and heater hoses.
 Although hose technology has improved, no hose should be considered a “lifetime” component.
 High mileage and/or severe-duty environments can lead to hose leakage and loss of coolant.

 The heart of the engine’s cooling system is the water pump.
-Normally positioned at the front of the engine, the water pump’s job is exactly that – to ensure a steady flow of coolant throughout the system.
+Typically positioned at the front of the engine, the water pump’s job is precisely that – to ensure a steady flow of coolant throughout the system.
 Flowing coolant can absorb and remove heat much more efficiently than static coolant.
 Typically driven by a timing chain or drive belt, the water pump is a severe-duty component.
 Failed water pump gaskets or worn bearings commonly result in coolant leaking, particularly if the corrosion has infiltrated the system.

 Coolant Leak Locations & Solutions